Why Your Customer Acquisition Strategy Should Be Content-Driven

 - Including a Call To Action (CTA) or other motivator to pull them into the next stage of the buyer journey

 Your blog is the foundation of your content marketing strategy.
 It’s great to know that you need a blog, and by now most companies do.
 But it’s not enough to just publish content — even if it’s fairly relevant to your industry — and hope it will perform.

+Your blog content must be consistent and customer-focused.
 Always be extremely intentional with your blog content.
-Use categories to organize your content in ways that align with your content goals and customer journey.
+Use categories to organize your content in ways that align with your content goals with customer search intent and your buyer journey.